jpierskalla/jpierskalla.github.io/pages/publications.md

 2017.
 J. Pierskalla and A. Sacks.
 [Unpacking the Effect of Decentralization on Routine Violence: Lessons from Indonesia.](http://www.sciencedirect.com/science/article/pii/S0305750X15304472), **World Development**, 90 (February): 213--228.

 2017.
-M. Basedau, J. Fox, J. Pierskalla, G. Str\"{u}ver, and J. Vüllers.
+M. Basedau, J. Fox, J. Pierskalla, G. Strüver, and J. Vüllers.
 [Does discrimination breed grievances -- and do grievances breed violence?
 New evidence from an analysis of religious minorities in developing countries.](http://cmp.sagepub.com/content/early/2015/07/21/0738894215581329.full), **Conflict Management & Peace Science**, 34 (3): 217--239.

 2016.
 C. Koos and J. Pierskalla.
 [The Effects of Oil Production and Ethnic Representation on Violent Conflict in Nigeria: A Mixed-Method Approach.](http://www.tandfonline.com/doi/abs/10.1080/09546553.2014.962021), **Terrorism and Political Violence**, 28 (5): 888-911.